Location- and scale-free procedures for distinguishing between distribution tail models: Proofs

-Generally speaking, this is not the classical delta method, since $u_0$ is not a constant and so the latter relation should be established.
-By the mean value theorem, we have $f(X_{(n-k)}) - f(u_0) = f^\prime(c)(X_{(n-k)} - u_0)$ a.s., where $c$ is some (random) value between $X_{(n-k)}$ and $u_0.$ Thus it is enough to show that $f^\prime(c)/f^\prime(u_0) \xrightarrow{P} 1.$ The proof of this fact uses the explicit form of $f^\prime$ provided below and is based on the multiple application of the von Mises condition \eqref{mises} and \eqref{delta}; it is very technical and is not of special interest.
+This is not the classical delta method, since $u_0$ is not a constant and so \eqref{delta1} should be established.
+By the mean value theorem, we have $f(X_{(n-k)}) - f(u_0) = f^\prime(c)(X_{(n-k)} - u_0)$ a.s., where $c$ is some (random) value between $X_{(n-k)}$ and $u_0.$ Thus it is enough to show that $f^\prime(c)/f^\prime(u_0) \xrightarrow{P} 1.$ The proof uses the explicit form of $f^\prime$ provided below and is based on the multiple application of Condition \ref{Cond1} and \eqref{delta}; it is very technical and is not of special interest.
 Thus here and in similar situations below we omit such technical details.

 Next, calculating directly $f^\prime(q)$ and substituting $q = u_0,$ we derive